pnijem/spark-for-java-devs/README.md

 ### Guidelines

 In the file below you will find a boolean flag 'testMode'.
 Have it as 'true' to use hardcoded data. 'false' means the hardcoded data will be ignored and the relevant files will be loaded.
-These files can be found here: src/main/resources/viewing figures https://github.com/pnijem/spark-for-java-devs/blob/master/src/main/java/com/pnijem/spark/ViewingRankingsApp.java
+These files can be found here: https://github.com/pnijem/spark-for-java-devs/tree/master/src/main/resources/viewing%20figures

+https://github.com/pnijem/spark-for-java-devs/blob/master/src/main/java/com/pnijem/spark/ViewingRankingsApp.java